Units on the programme will cover the following themes:

 The quickest and most efficient way to apply for this course is to apply online.
 This way, you can also track your application at each stage of the process.

-Please note it is not possible to apply online if you are applying via an Education Adviser (agent) or you want to apply for the advanced standing route for this programme.
+Please note it is not possible to apply online if you want to apply for the advanced standing route for this programme.

 If you are unable to apply online, you can apply for full- and part-time taught courses by completing the postgraduate application form.
 There are exceptions for some professional courses – the course information on our on-line prospectus will give you more information in these cases.